 As far as free-to-play MMORPGs go, Guild Wars 2 is just about as good as it gets.
 The content of the entire base game is completely free, making it a great experience for either a solo player or someone who wants to rack up some playtime with all of their friends.

 While it does take many elements from games like World of Warcraft, Guild Wars 2 is a fairly non-traditional MMO.
 The game makes frequent use of level scaling so that players can always have fun with one another regardless of level.
-Additionally, the combat system is a breath of fresh air compared to other games in the genre, taking some elements from Action RPGs.
+Additionally, the combat system is a breath of fresh air compared to other games in the genre, taking some elements from action RPGs.

 2. Final Fantasy Brave Exvius

 While mobile games typically tend to be the worst offenders in terms of "freemium" content, Final Fantasy Brave Exvius stands apart by having a wealth of content that is available without ever spending anything.
-The primary reason for this is that the game includes many free and easy ways to obtain its premium currency, thus putting all players on a mostly-equal footing.
+The primary reason for this is that the game includes many free and easy ways to obtain its premium currency, thus putting all players on a mostly equal footing.

-Brave Exvius plays like a traditional Final Fantasy games in many ways, although it does borrow some elements from typical Japanese mobile Gacha games.
+Brave Exvius plays like a traditional Final Fantasy game in many ways, although it does borrow some elements from typical Japanese mobile Gacha games.
 It is quite story-heavy and contains characters from almost every single Final Fantasy title, including many of the spin-off games.
 Combat plays out like a typical JRPG, although the user interface is optimized for mobile devices.

 Fans of Final Fantasy or fans of RPGs in general will find a lot to love here.
-Brave Exvius contains hours of story content, as well as frequent (usually weekly or bi-weekly) events which draw from various Final Fantasy games and sometimes even cross over with other titles.
+Brave Exvius contains hours of story content, as well as frequent (usually weekly or bi-weekly) events that draw from various Final Fantasy games and sometimes even cross over with other titles.
 New content is added at a rapid pace, ensuring that players will rarely be left with nothing to do.

 3. Let It Die

 Genre: Action RPG